 Is Romania safe?

-I’ve travelled to over 35 countries on 4 continents and I can firmly say that Romania is one of the safest countries in the world.
+I’ve travelled to over 40 countries on four continents, and, as an expert traveller, I can firmly say that Romania is one of the safest countries in the world.

 Firearm policy in Romania

 Romania has a strict firearms policy, and few people have guns, except for the police and other officials.
 There’s rarely any news or issues with guns.

 Romania doesn’t have any history of terrorist events.
 89% of the population are Romanians are the rest are Hungarians, Gipsies, and other small minorities.
 Although they don’t like to mix, we have no reason to fight each other.